-When I saw this Tory Burch bag, I was smitten.
+This DIY is inspired from a Tory Burch version.
 Yes, it’s practical for moms – hands free is definitely the way to go – but it’s also an easy way to show your bohemian side.
 So I made my own crossbody bag – from a placemat!
 And you don’t need a sewing machine to make it.
 Of course.

 DIY tote from a placemat

-- Woven placement – you can buy them individually in store
+- A woven placement – World Market always has a few types of these and you can buy them individually in store

 - Parachute cord – or you can also use any kind of rope or trim that you have on hand

 - Wooden bead

 1. Fold the placement in half and stitch the two open sides together with embroidery thread.
 It turns out you can’t really see the thread so use whatever color you like.

 2. Measure the length of your straps and cut.
 If you use multiple strands then wrap them together with embroidery thread before stitching.